AndreBaumeier/contentful-bedrock/README.md

 ## 3. Maintainability / Updates

 1. Setup [cost alerts and budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html).
 2. Access to new models: Once new models become available you will have to request access to these models, to make them usable within your Contentful application.
-Remember to delete the SecretsManager key.
-Apart from that there are no moving parts that need to be taken care of.
 3. [Monitor Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/monitoring.html)
+4. Remember to delete the SecretsManager key after retrieving it.
+5. Apart from that there are no moving parts that need to be maintained.

 ## Further Documentation ##